 How Scary is the Bus Ride to Machu Picchu?

 How scary is the bus ride to Machu Picchu?
 In two words: pretty scary!!
-And why is this question relevant to thousands of people who visit Machu Picchu every year?
-To put it simply: there’s only ONE WAY to get there…up a HUGE, STEEP mountain.
-And there are only two ways to get up it: by bus, or with your own two feet!
-No one else, aside from private drivers to the Belmond Sanctuary Lodge, the only hotel that overlooks Machu Picchu, is allowed to drive up the mountain.
+And why is this question relevant to thousands of people who visit each year?
+Because there’s only ONE WAY to get there…up a HUGE, STEEP mountain.
+And there are only two ways to get up that mountain: by bus, or with your own two feet!
+No one else, aside from private drivers to Belmond Sanctuary Lodge (the hotel right next to Machu Picchu’s entrance), is allowed to drive up the mountain.

 And when you make the journey, you’ll see why…

-- Where to Buy Bus Tickets for Machu Picchu: At the bus stand in Aguas Calientes (in a small, wood hut next to the river).
+- Where to Buy Bus Tickets for Machu Picchu: At the bus stand in Aguas Calientes (in a small, wood hut by the river).
 Bring cash, as they only accept certain credit cards.
-Tickets are $12 US, each way.
-(Everyone in town knows where the bus stand is, in case you get lost).
-Also bring your passport when purchasing bus ticket.
+Everyone in town knows where the bus stand is, in case you get lost.
+Also bring your passport when purchasing bus tickets.

 - Where Do You Line Up to Catch Your Bus?
-In lines (that you’ll see) right near the bus stand.
+In lines (that you’ll see) right by the bus stand.

 - How Long is the Bus Ride from Aguas Calientes up to Machu Picchu?
-About 20-30 minutes, up a steep road with numerous switchbacks.
-The road is so narrow, when buses pass each other, one of them typically needs to pull over to the (very narrow) side of the road.
-This part is cringe-inducing.
+About 20-30 minutes, up a steep road with MANY switchbacks.
+The road is so narrow, when buses pass each other, one typically pulls over to the (very narrow) side of the road.
+This part is SCARY!!

 - What Times Do Machu Picchu Buses Run?
-Generally, from about 5:30AM (for those wanting to catch 6AM sunrise), until closing, around 5:30PM.
-You can expect new buses to arrive at either depot approximately every 15 minutes.
+Generally, from 5:30AM (for those wanting to catch the sunrise), until closing, around 5:30PM.
+Expect new buses to arrive at either depot every 15 minutes.

 Sooo…Can I Hike Up Instead?

-If you’re afraid of heights, the hike from Aguas Calientes up to Machu Picchu won’t be much better in terms of fear.
-And ~ you’ll need to climb over 2,000 steps!!
-Climbing these steps can take 1-2 hours, depending how fit you are.
-And remember, you’re at an elevation of over 8,000 feet, which makes breathing far more difficult than at sea level.
+If you’re afraid of heights, I would NOT hike from Aguas Calientes up to Machu Picchu.
+Plus ~ you’ll need to climb over 2,000 steps!!
+This can take 1-2 hours, depending on fitness levels.
+And remember, you’re at an elevation of 8,000 feet, which makes breathing far more difficult than at sea level.

-Then, once you actually reach the entrance to Machu Picchu: the hiking isn’t over!
-The site is massive, & you’ll likely be walking for several hours, up & down large Incan steppes & rocky staircases.
+Then, once you actually reach Machu Picchu: the hiking isn’t over!
+The site is massive, & you’ll be walking for several hours, up & down large rocky staircases.
 And if you’re hiking either of the two “extra” hikes: Machu Picchu Mountain (super steep) or Huaynu Picchu (scary steep!), trust me…you will NOT want to hike those extra 2,000 steps.

 Unless you’re a superstar athlete!